 THE NEW WAVE OF PHILANTHROPY

-The Minneapolis Foundation launched Fourth Generation, a program fostering the next wave of charitable givers in the Twin Cities.
-Members of Fourth Generation work together every year to learn about a critical issue, identify promising efforts to address it and pool their resources to make a much bigger difference in the community than they could on their own.
-Fourth Generation’s first year culminated in grants to two groups that focus on youth homelessness: Face to Face and Pillsbury United Communities’ Full Cycle Program.
+We launched Fourth Generation, a program fostering rising leaders and changemakers.
+Members of this giving circle work together every year to learn about a critical issue, identify promising efforts to address it, and pool their resources to make a much bigger difference in the community than they could on their own.

 2014